SAKryukov/python-readonly-class-attributes/docs/article.md

 It is apparent that the option with class attribute is shorter and more convenient.
 Normally, the instance is needed only if we need more than one instance, but in this case even more boring part would be passing values as `__init__` arguments.
 For a single set of definitions it would be totally pointless.

-The only real benefit of instantiation of the class is the ease of creation of read-only properties via the `@property` _decorator_.
-With class objects, it's pretty tricky.
-But let's fix it, so it will look even simpler than the use of `@property`.

 ## Solution for Class Attributes: Usage

 First, let's see how it can be used: